Seneca-ICTOER/Intro2C/docs/D-Modularity/functions.md

 ### Pass By Value

 The C language passes data from a caller to a function by value.
 That is, it passes a copy of the value and not the value itself.
-The value passed is stored as the inital value is the paramters that corresponds to the argument in the function call.
+The value passed is stored as the inital value is the parameters that corresponds to the argument in the function call.

 Each parameter is a variable with its own memory location.
 We refer to the mechanism of allocating separate memory locations for parameters and using the arguments in the function call to initialize these parameters as ***pass by value***.
 Pass by value facilitates modular design by localizing consequences.
 The function being called may change the value of any of its parameters many times, but the values of the corresponding arguments in the caller remain unchanged.
 In other words, a function cannot change the value of an argument in the call to the function.
 This language feature ensures the variables in the caller are relatively secure.